Planting dates, regional timing, harvest guide, and growing tips for garlic in UK gardens and allotments.

 🎯 Optimal Planting Window: October to November

-This is the ideal time for planting garlic in the UK.
-Cloves planted in autumn develop strong root systems over winter and are ready to grow vigorously in spring, resulting in larger bulbs.
+Cloves planted in autumn develop strong root systems over winter and are ready to grow vigorously in spring, resulting in larger, better-formed bulbs.
+The RHS notes garlic needs this cold vernalisation to bulb properly, so spring-planted cloves give smaller heads.

 🍂 Autumn Planting (Recommended)